The paper should have a focus on intercultural communication or cross-cultural comparison.

-An MSWord (Office 2010-present) template will be available here shortly (April 2020).
+An MSWord (Office 2010-present) template is available here.
+You are strongly advised to consult it!
 A template for older versions of MSWord can be made available on request, as can a LaTeX template.
 Please follow the template closely, including all directions therein, the most important of which are summarized below.
 Please avoid modifying the template.
 Please use MSWord for composing the submission, as other word processors (WordPerfect, Open Office) may interpret the template in unpredictable ways.
 Papers that do not conform to the template and guidelines may be rejected for publication.
 The template is intended for making this process as smooth and painless as possible for everyone.

-Submissions are normally expected to be in English, of maximum length 8,000 words including abstract (100-120 words), citations, bibliography, and appendices (if any).
-For submissions in other languages, along with any questions, please contact managing editor Beatriz Dorriots.
+Submissions are expected to be in English, with a preference for American English spelling.
+They should include an abstract of 100-150 words.
+They should have a maximum length of 8,000 words including abstract, citations, bibliography, and appendices (if any).
+For any questions, please contact managing editor Joel Parthemore.

-Submissions should be sent to Beatriz Dorriots.
+Submissions should be sent to the editor-in-chief Jens Allwood.
 All papers received will be submitted to peer review by members of the board of editors.
 This process is normally expected to take between two and four months.

 To keep reviews anonymous, all authors are kindly requested to replace references to their own work in the bibliography and running text with the text ”to be inserted after review”.